Father Wound and Family Constellations

 disconnection from their own fathers

-Children are often highly sensitive to these emotional realities, even when nothing is spoken openly.
+Children are highly sensitive to the emotional burdens carried by their father, even when nothing is spoken openly.

 Some children unconsciously take on: